TriptiGitRepo/SQL_Interview_Questions_and_Solution/README.md

-# SQL_Interview_with_Solutions
+# SQL_Interview_Questions_and_Solutions

-SQL_Interview_with_Solutions is a repository designed to help individuals prepare for SQL-based technical interviews.
+SQL_Interview_Questions_and_Solutions is a repository designed to help individuals prepare for SQL-based technical interviews.
 It contains a variety of SQL queries and solutions that cover common interview topics, ranging from beginner-friendly basics to advanced query techniques.

 ## **Features**
 - Interview-Focused Problems: Queries and solutions tailored to common SQL interview questions.